TheOdinProject/curriculum/ruby_programming/advanced_ruby/blocks.md

 ### Block control

-As the person who writes a method and the person who calls a method are often different people how can you be sure they caller will include a block and what happens if they don't?
+As the person who writes a method and the person who calls a method are often different people, how can you be sure the caller will include a block and what happens if they don't?

 ~~~ruby
 def simple_method